 This excellent infographic from Small Garden Ideas suggests using hardy clay pots for your Bonsai Tree.
 It’s important to remember that your Bonsai will require 2 types of pruning.

 Step 1 Choosing Your Bonsai Plant

 Bonsai can be grown with a number of different plants and trees.

-There are, however, a number of important things to consider when selecting your tree.
+There are however a number of important things to consider when selecting your tree.
+Our detailed guide will step you through the process.

 Will Your Bonsai Be Indoors Or Out?
 It Makes A Difference!

 The first big question to ask is will your Bonsai Tree be residing indoors or out?

-You need to take into consideration your local climate when selecting your plant.
-If your plant requires lots of sunlight and warmer temperatures, you may need to bring it inside in winter months.
-You’ll also need to think about where it can reside in your home to get the most sunlight and be free from drafts.
+You’ll also need to think about where it can reside in your home to get the most light and be free from drafts.

 Do You Want Your Bonsai Tree To Be Fruit, Flower, or Leaves?

 Over time, Gardeners have made their Bonsai Trees out of many types.
-Traditionally, Japanese Maple and Baobab Trees have been popular choices.
-Wisteria also makes an incredible Bonsai and miniature fruit trees are also a sight to behold.
+Traditionally, Japanese Maple and Baobab Trees have topped the list.

-In the end, it all boils down to personal choice and also how much time you are willing to dedicate to your Bonsai and also the maintenance factor.
-All of this should be researched prior to selecting your Plant.
-Now it’s time to pot your Bonsai.
+In the end, it boils down to personal choice and also how much time you are willing to dedicate.
+Your Bonsai will require maintenance and this needs to be a consideration factor.

 Step 2 Potting Your Bonsai Tree

 If you’re starting your own bonsai and not buying a pregrown one from a nursery, you’ll need a good pot.

-Ideally, it should be shallow and small so that the tree’s roots don’t spread out too far, causing it to get too big.
+Ideally, it should be shallow and small.
+This ensures the tree’s roots don’t spread too far.
+You do not want your Bonsai Tree to get too big.